QuinnMcHenry/CS401_FINAL_PROJECT/README.md

 - set up [folium](https://pypi.org/project/folium/) map of oahu in python
 - set up routes.py for getting coordinate from api to the map
 - set up all the other py files, app.py etc so we can run something
-- set up search bar for address and make it work with the map to find locations (probably
+- set up search bar for address and make it work with the map to find locations (prob would be best if we can zoom into a bus stop, maybe we have to get coords of bus stops if the api doesnt have them)

 ## frontend
 - html/css website: